-I am a passionate and committed heritage learning professional.
-I have over 12 years experience of creating and managing projects in different museums, cultural organisations and heritage sites such as Open House London, Historic Royal Palaces (HRP), the Victoria and Albert Museum (V&A), UCL Museums and Culture&.
+I am a passionate and committed cultural heritage learning professional.
+I have over 13 years experience of creating and managing projects in different museums, cultural organisations and heritage sites such as Open House London, Historic Royal Palaces (HRP), the Victoria and Albert Museum (V&A), UCL Museums and Culture&.

 I combine this practical experience with an academic grounding in theory, through my role as Visiting Lecturer on the MA in Museums and Galleries in Education at UCL Institute of Education and as a PhD researcher.
 I also have an in-depth understanding of cultural policy, strategy and best practice through my roles in sector support organisations such as GEM and ICOM.